top of page

 “Nothing should be read by women except that which encourages the fear of God: Now what books ought to be read, everybody knoweth, as the Gospels, and the Acts and the Epistles of the Apostles and the Old Testament, St. Jerome, St. Cyprian, Augustine, Ambrose, Hilary, Gregory, Plato, Cicero and Seneca . . . .
 A woman hath very great need of this moral part of philosophy.”

 In addition to religious texts, Vives supported women reading Aristotle and Xenophon to learn how men should rule and govern their households, family, the education and bringing up of children.
-Plutarch, as well as certain precepts of daily life in Latin and simple medical treatments, passed Vives’ muster.
+Plutarch, as well as certain rules set for a woman's daily life in Latin and simple medical treatments, passed Vives’ muster.
 If a woman possessed sufficient opportunity and intelligence to have mastered ancient Greek, she might read Sappho and Callimachus.
-Vives cautioned that women need the guidance of men to understanding these texts.

 And when might she read?
 Only on the holy days, or on working days only after concluding her other duties.